rivernews/appl-tracky-spa/docs/dev/README.md

 **We'll skip details of UI, just the functionality first!**

+### Challenge -11: How to setup redux for global state management, and how to read/write to/from it?

 - [x] Select a library, build routing, build Navigation
     - [x] We're using [MDC-React](https://github.com/material-components/material-components-web-react/tree/master) cuz closer to MDC design and so to our mockup.
     - [x] Use the top app bar ([API doc](https://github.com/material-components/material-components-web-react/tree/master/packages/top-app-bar), [demo page](https://material-components.github.io/material-components-web-catalog/#/component/top-app-bar)).
 Build routing.